Feb 14 - 17, 2026

 Mardi Gras isn’t just for folks in New Orleans anymore!
 Fayetteville has a surprising array of alternative celebration options for anyone on the hunt for their Fat Tuesday fix.
 Laissez les bons temps rouler!

-The annual Fat Saturday Parade of Fools is returning as promised this year, but the fun doesn't stop there!
+To get the party started, in a change from last year, the Funkytown Ball will be held the weekend BEFORE the Fat Saturday Parade of Fools!
 Plenty of businesses in Fayetteville get into the spirit for Mardi Gras, offering themed events and menu items.
-There's even a new post-parade party in town.
 Enjoy some cajun-inspired food from our local restaurants, imbibe with a classic Mardi Gras cocktail downtown, find yourself a king cake, or get out and attend a Mardi Gras shindig for the full Fat Tuesday in Fayetteville experience!

 Mardi Gras Events